hajdumozes/kafka-poc/README.md

 ## Kafka Spring Cloud Stream POC

 ### Description
-A simple app, that sets an example how to use and consume messages with spring cloud stream (kafka implementation), including strings and pojos.
+A simple app, that sets an example how to use and produce, consume, and process messages with spring cloud stream (kafka implementation).

 ### How to use
 - you need a running kafka instance